pwrzosek/tJMagnonHolon/docs/src/advanced.md

 The *hard-core* nature of the boson comes from ``s = 1/2`` spin in the considered model.
 What we call the magnon-holon transformation is the procedure of rewriting operators in terms of ``\hat{a}`` and ``\hat{h}`` operators.
 Accordingly, we say that operator ``\hat{O}`` expressed in terms of ``\hat{a}`` and ``\hat{h}`` is in magnon-holon representation (or in magnon-holon basis).
-Considering magnons as excitations around perfect antiferromagnetic spin background, below set of equations define the magnon-holon representation of the standard operators in the [tJMagnonHolon](@ref).
-We assume the system is one-dimensional with ``L = 2N`` sites, 0-based indexed, and ``N`` - positive integer.
+Considering magnons as excitations around a perfect antiferromagnetic spin background, the below set of equations defines the magnon-holon representation of the standard operators in the [tJMagnonHolon](@ref).
+We assume the system is one-dimensional with ``L = 2N`` sites, 0-based indexed, and ``N`` is a positive integer.

 On sublattice A (sites with even indices ``\{0, 2, 4, ..., L - 2\}``):
 ```math